stevenf7/IsaacSim/source/extensions/omni.isaac.mjcf/docs/index.rst

-URDF Import Extension [omni.isaac.urdf]
+MJCF Import Extension [omni.isaac.mjcf]
 #######################################

-URDF Import Commands
+MJCF Import Commands
 ====================
 The following commands can be used to simplify the import process.
-Below is a sample demonstrating how to import the Carter URDF included with this extension
+Below is a sample demonstrating how to import the Ant MJCF included with this extension

 .. code-block:: python
     :linenos: